A CRO Guide for Marketers

 As shown in the below image, the flow involves several nuances that need to be taken care of while creating a website’s CRO strategy.

 Identify the steps where your visitors get lost and break them down into small and easy steps to move things seamlessly.
 Never assume that your prospects or even customers know everything.
 Instead, always back your observations with data, empathize with your personas, and implement changes only after testing your experimentation hypotheses.
+Following a proven process is the only way to find success with conversion rate optimization strategy.

-So go on, embark on this exciting journey!
+Take a free trial and embark on this exciting journey!
 Happy optimizing!